KDE/documentation-develop-kde-org/content/hig/introduction/architecture.md

 Theme
 -----

-There are three different kinds of themes influencing the the look-and-feel of KDE applications and the Plasma workspace.
+There are three different kinds of themes influencing the look-and-feel of KDE applications and the Plasma workspace.

 -   Workspace